-Our approach provides a global solution for path planning of each agent using the MaNG.
-The MaNG computes a roadmap of maximal clearance collision free paths for each agent in O(1) passes, as compared to O(n) passes for computing O(n) Voronoi roadmaps.
-In particular, using the $2^{\rm nd}$ order Voronoi graph for path planning guarantees that the position selected as the first intermediate goal along the computed path is unique.
-This prevents adjacent agents from moving towards the same intermediate goal and getting stuck in a local minimum of the potential function.
+Comparison with the first-order Voronoi diagram: Our approach provides a global solution for path planning of each agent using the MaNG.
+The MaNG computes a roadmap of maximal clearance collision free paths for each agent in O(1)passes, as compared to O(n) passes for computing O(n) Voronoi roadmaps.
+In particular, using the second-order Voronoi graph for path planning guarantees that the position selected as the first intermediate goal along the computed path is unique.
+This approach prevents adjacent agents from moving towards the same intermediate goal and getting stuck in a local minimum of the potential function.
+An example is presented in Figure 5.
+In this example, adjacent agents select the same intermediate goal from the first-order Voronoi diagram, whereas the intermediate goals from the second-order Voronoi diagram are unique.
 In addition, the path computed has maximal clearance.
 More specifically, vertices on the Voronoi diagram are used to compute the area of maximum coverage for a new site [1].
 Hence by following the vertices on the MaNG, our planning approach ensures a maximum coverage region for each agent.

-The closest related work by Pettre et al. [27] computes an initial roadmap of a static environment using Voronoi diagrams, and constructs a set of homotopic paths for a group of agents.
+The closest related work by Pettre et al. [30] computes an initial roadmap of a static environment using Voronoi diagrams, and constructs a set of homotopic paths for a group of agents.
 This work implicitly groups agents by their origins and goals.
 Furthermore, local collision avoidance is not guaranteed.
-In contrast our algorithm is able to handle dynamic environments as the roadmap is updated in real-time, and the use of 2nd order Voronoi diagrams provides pairwise proximity information which is used to guarantee collision avoidance.
+In contrast, our algorithm is able to handle dynamic environments as the roadmap is updated in real-time, and the use of the second-order Voronoi diagrams provides pairwise proximity information which is used to guarantee collision avoidance.

-The work on continuum crowds [36] computes a dynamic potential field and updates the position of each agent by moving along the gradient of the potential function.
+The work on continuum crowds [41] computes a dynamic potential field and updates the position of each agent by moving along the gradient of the potential function.
 The potential field is computed for a small number of groups of agents moving with common goals.
 However, due to the use of a potential function the agents may get stuck in a local minimum.
 In contrast, our approach allows for an independent goal for each agent.